oracle-samples/oci-iot-samples/README.md

   [SQL Developer](https://www.oracle.com/database/sqldeveloper/) (see below).
 - Query the database using the ORDS endpoints (see below).

+## IoT Platform Explorer

+Sample [APEX application](./apex/dashboard) that allows you to browse your IoT devices as well as the messages received.

 ## How To

 | Description                                          | Command Line          | Python       |